RizPur/GunShotDetector/README.md

    ```

 ### 🎧 Machine Learning Models
-1. run main.py in each ml folder
+- Run main.py in each ml folder to train model.
 ---